The TASEP speed process: Preliminaries

 We define the transposition operator $\tau_n$, acting on $\R^\Z$ by exchanging $Y_n$ and $Y_{n+1}$, while keeping all other classes equal.
 Using this we can alternately describe the sorting operator $\sigma_n$ by

 Thus $\sigma_n$ has the effect of sorting $Y_n,Y_{n+1}$ in decreasing order, keeping other classes the same.

 The TASEP is defined using the initial configuration and the location of ``jump'' points.
-The probability space contains a standard Poisson process on $\Z\times\R^+$, i.e.\ a collection of independent standard Poisson processes on $\R^+$, denoted $T_n$.
+The probability space contains a standard Poisson process on $\Z\times\R^+$, that is, a collection of independent standard Poisson processes on $\R^+$, denoted $T_n$.
 If $(n,t)$ is a point of $T_n$, then at time $t$ the values of $Y_{n}(t^-)$ and $Y_{n+1}(t^-)$ may be switched.
-In the TASEP they are sorted, i.e.\ $Y(t) = Y(t^-)\cdot\sigma_n$.
+In the TASEP they are sorted, that is, $Y(t) = Y(t^-)\cdot\sigma_n$.
 This can be described as applying each of the operators $\sigma_n$ at rate 1 independently.
-A simple percolation argument shows that this dynamics is a.s.\ well defined.
-(For any fixed $t>0$ there are a.s.\ infinitely many integers $n$ so that there are no Poisson points on $\{n\}\times[0,t]$ which means that to define the process up to time $t$ it suffices to consider finite lattices.)
+A simple percolation argument shows that this dynamic is a.s. well defined.
+(For any fixed $t>0$ there are a.s. infinitely many integers $n$ so that there are no Poisson points on $\{n\}\times[0,t]$ which means that to define the process up to time $t$ it suffices to consider finite lattices.)